ATPs/MCuNovo/README.md

 http://www.sciencedirect.com/science/article/pii/S0965174815000144

 ##This program will be availabe later, and is under devlopment.
-Currently, I can only coding in python.
+Currently, I can only write code in python.
 Luckily, I've alreadly have a program works pretty good, now I need to make it easier to use, and runs faster.

 ##Name MCuffNovo
 This name is from MAKER, Cufflinks and de novo.
 I guess it is really hard to have a very attractive name.
 Well, let it be.